A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 I’m at the window, my nose pressed up against the iron.
 I can’t see what’s within – it’s darker than dark in there, but I can feel her.
 She’s in there, and I know she can see me plain as day.
 I sense the power of her scrutiny.

-‘You are curious,’ she whispers.
+‘A curious one, you are,’ she whispers.
 Like fingers on a chalkboard, it was, a clawed voice that tore at your very animus.
-There’s a soft sound, and she’s at the bars.
+There’s a soft sound, and then she’s at the bars.
 I can’t see her – I never saw her wholly – but she was inches from me.
 We're almost touching.
-She smells of jasmine, yet there’s a hint of death there; an underlying corruption.
-‘A strange man to resist me so.
+To be close to her is overpowering to the senses.
+It's as if you're being eaten, and ravenously loving every second of it.
+There's no place she left untouched, mind or body.
+Despite the warnings in my head, I lean against the bars, letting myself get enfolded by She smells of jasmine, yet there’s a hint of death there; an underlying corruption.
+‘You are a strange man to resist me.
 Tell me of yourself.’

-‘Not much to tell,’ I say.
+‘Not much to say,’ I answer.
 ‘I knew you were here.’

 ‘Mine?’
 She laughs softly, like the tinkling of a thousand tiny crystals.
-‘I’ve no need for a name.
+I shivered although it was far from cold.
+‘I’ve no need for a name, as nobody who lives is there to call me.
 I had one once, but that is lost.
 You can give me one if it pleases you.’

 ‘Sure.
-I’ll call you Juonte, after a girl I knew.’
+I’ll name you Juonte, after a girl I knew.’

 ‘Was she dear to you?’